code-423n4/2023-01-reserve-findings/data/c3phas-G.md

 -    uint192 backingBuffer; // {1} how much extra backing collateral to keep
 -    uint192 maxTradeSlippage; // {1} max slippage acceptable in a trade
 -    //
-+    uint192 rewardRatio; // the fraction of available revenues that stRSR holders get each PayPeriod 24 slot 3 +
++    uint192 rewardRatio; // the fraction of available revenues that stRSR holders get each PayPeriod +
++    uint48 rewardPeriod; // {s} the atomic unit of rewards, determines # of exponential rounds
++    uint192 backingBuffer; // {1} how much extra backing collateral to keep
++    uint192 maxTradeSlippage; // {1} max slippage acceptable in a trade  6
++
++    uint48 tradingDelay; // {s} how long to wait until starting auctions after switching basket
+     // === RToken ===
+-    uint192 issuanceRate; // {1/block} number of RToken to issue per block / (RToken value)
+-    uint192 scalingRedemptionRate; // {1/hour} max fraction of supply that can be redeemed hourly
+-    uint256 redemptionRateFloor; // {qRTok/hour} the lowest possible hourly redemption limit
++    uint192 issuanceRate; // {1/block} number of RToken to issue per block / (RToken value)
++    uint48 unstakingDelay; // {s} the "thawing time" of staked RSR before withdrawal
++    uint192 scalingRedemptionRate; // {1/hour} max fraction of supply that can be redeemed hourly
++    uint256 redemptionRateFloor; // {qRTok/hour} the lowest possible hourly redemption limit
 ```